 Make it a point to always check the backlinks manually. 🤓

-A strong and healthy expired domain will have a balanced DR and referring domains ratio.
+A strong and healthy aged domain will have a balanced DR and referring domains ratio.

 As a general rule, the below combinations of DR & referring domains serves as a great starting point,

 DR 16-20 & 200 referring domains or less